-See Routine care, SATA drive guidelines, and disassembly preparation on page 11 for initial safety procedures.
+See Routine care, SATA drive guidelines, and disassembly preparation on page 12 for initial safety procedures.

-1. Turn off the computer.
-If you are unsure whether the computer is off or in Hibernation, turn the computer on, and then shut it down through the operating system.

-IMPORTANT: Turn off the computer before disconnecting any cables.
+- Remove all removable media, such as optical discs or USB flash drives, from the computer. - Turn off the computer.
+If you are unsure whether the computer is off or in Hibernation, turn the computer on, and then shut it down through the operating system. - IMPORTANT: Turn off the computer before disconnecting any cables.